lawrenceevalyn/THE-DISS/writing/DISSERTATION.md

 Work that complicates our image the Female Gothic --- like work that challenges the conventional image of Radcliffean imitators ---  is not new.
 Almost as soon as the term came into use, scholars have been pushing against its boundaries, grappling with the true diversity of women’s Gothic writing[^cf19].
 Nonetheless, however, even as Gothic studies grew more complex in other ways, this definition offered something useful in identifying and providing vocabulary for a particular set of texts, so it has been impressively stable.
 The terms “Female Gothic” and “women’s gothic” are both in currency[^cf20].
 Ledoux argues persuasively that “the category ‘Female Gothic’ more accurately reflects the ideological goals of second-wave feminist literary criticism than it represents the narratives of early women Gothic writers.”[^cf21] Despite many scholars’ work showing that “women’s early Gothic writing--- a great deal of which is only accessible to us because of the recovery work of feminist scholars---is much more aesthetically, politically, thematically, and generically diverse than the Female Gothic categorization suggests,” and despite ongoing critical work to refine the term Female Gothic, she finds that “its usage has limited the ways in which scholars approach women’s Gothic writing.”[^cf22] Ledoux set out to “to explain why the discrepancy between available primary textual material and textual analysis exists and how it came to be,”[^cf23] a task which she accomplishes successfully through a carefully close-read history of nineteenth and twentieth century literary politics.

-##### 1.1.2.2.5.  drama #####

-###### 1.1.2.2.5.1.
-Taylor ######

 I am by no means the first to examine the writing of the 1790s in light of authors’ political strategies[ is that actually what you are doing? their POLITICAL strategies in print?
 I don't think so?] in the print marketplace, though preceding work is often organized along genre lines.
 For example, George Taylor, in *The French Revolution and the London Stage*, sets forth some key contentions about literature’s cultural capital[ if this is what you mean by political it will need unpacking].
 He argues that although eighteenth-century critics sought to make distinctions in the social value of different plays, or different parts of the theatrical program at a single show, audiences did not make these distinctions.
 “Although audiences were divided according to class between pit, box and gallery,” he argues, the division was purely physical: “all came to see the same shows, for within one programme there was a variety that not only satisfied the different groups but satisfied them all \[...\] all received plaudits from all corners of the house” \\cite\{Taylor:2001gp p.3\}.
 Taylor proceeds to define the central concerns and strategies of the plays staged during this period, arguing that “the determining feature of the period for the theatre was the sense of loss, a feeling that things had changed in ways that people did not expect or want,” a feeling that was reflected in “images of incarceration, dislocation and supernatural intervention” \\cite\{Taylor:2001gp p.221\}.
 This analysis of the theatre is structured by his originating observation that “Disagreement as to what is trash and what is treasure suggests cultural crisis, when values are put under question by social stress or political conflict” [ so maybe you could start with this, but also - to what extent is the trash/treasure thing produced in the 1790s, vs produced by scholars looking back at 1790s?
 Just keep that question in mind]\\cite\{Taylor:2001gp p.3\}.
 The communal space of the theatre, which some cultural critics in the eighteenth century attempt to render non-communal and to dissect along class lines, is for Taylor fertile ground.
 For my inquiry, it is the “\[d\]isagreement as to what is trash and what it treasure” itself which animates me: the terms “trash” and “treasure” are hardly exaggerations of the extremity of the conflicting assessments which could be passed regarding the same works[ add a paragraph about the rise of the novel after this one, later on

 The unexpected difficulty of distinguishing “trash” and “treasure” is also a throughline in the many competing histories of the rise of the novel, and in particular their need to address the Gothic novel’s astonishing popularity.].

-##### 1.1.2.2.6.  freewrite #####

 The intersection of eighteenth century studies and queer theory, in the Venn diagram of scholarly motivations behind this work[ i do think, drop the Venn], is filled with the Gothic.
 The implicit, foundational importance of the Gothic to this work is difficult to narrativize into a cause and effect.
 Do I apply the frameworks of queer theory because it is well-suited to Gothic subject matter?
 Or does the Gothic offer itself for study because I have brought to bear the lenses of queer theory?
 Do I turn my attention to the 1790s because of an interest in the Gothic?
 Or does the Gothic capture my attention because it is necessary to making sense of the 1790s?[ you don't need this paragraph methinks]